 A good habit is one that takes little effort but can have an enormous impact on your life.

-My personal belief is that I’m not talented.
-But, I’ve been able to develop good habits in areas that matter.
+My personal belief is that I’m not particularly talented; I’ve just been able to develop good habits in areas that matter.

-I’ve gone as far as tracking these habits (as well as bad habits) in a spreadsheet.
+I’ve even gone as far as tracking these habits (as well as bad habits) in a spreadsheet.

 Let’s dive in…

 100 Good Habits That Make A Big Difference In Your Health, Wealth, & Happiness

 - Set financial goals.
 Make your money have a purpose by setting financial goals at least once per year.
 You can even use an annual financial checklist.

 - Revisit your financial goals monthly.
 Set a time aside at least once a month to track your progress.

 - Look at your budget weekly.
 See how you’re doing, adjust if necessary, and check for any errors.

 - Invest the gap.
 At the end of the month, whatever the difference is between your income and expenses, put it towards your highest financial goal.